rsm-gh/akbl/README.md

   * It does not feed some needs like installing systemd files.
   * This module should always be avoided because all the software of a distribution shall be managed by the package manager.
-  * This feature may be interested for python software that is multi-operative system, which is not the case for AKBL.
+  * This feature may be interesting for python software that is multi-operative system, which is not the case for AKBL.

 * Why not to let distributions do their thing?

   * Normally the GNU/Linux software is always released with installation batchs, and then, the maintainers of each Distribution create a custom package and include it into their repositories.
+If you a maintainer you can feel free to do that.
-  * In the old times (before 2016) I used to create Debian packages and I even have my own repository, but I do not have the time to maintain them anymore.
+  * In the old times (before 2016) I used to create Debian packages and I even had my own repository, but I do not have the time to maintain it anymore.
 It is too much time consuming to release packages for each distribution (Debian, Noobuntu, ArchLinux..).
   * Create a package means that I made a release, I don't release AKBL.

 * Why not create a binary?

   * Even if you can compile python code, I don't think that you will be able to include all the dependencies which some may be written in other languages.
-  * There is no sense in compiling python software that is free code.
+  * There is no much sense in compiling python software that is free code.

 * Why not using custom paths?